 The Main Street Station Farmers Market has been running in Vancouver since 2010, the year of the Olympics.

-Today, over 40 vendors line the street most weeks in front of Vancouver’s Central Pacific Station and along the edge of tiny Thornton Park.
+In recent years, over 40 vendors line the street most weeks in front of Vancouver’s Central Pacific Station and along the edge of tiny Thornton Park.
 Vendors include many different local farmers selling fresh fruits and vegetables and organic produce in season.

 When and Where